 …makes consumers feel like they belong to something greater than themselves and indirectly markets the brand’s products.

 Both Adidas and Nike have built global branded communities of customers who are emotionally invested in their brands beyond purchasing their fitness products.
-While not all wellness brands and fitness businesses require a global community, every company in the health and wellness industry can benefit by incorporating community building into its wellness marketing strategies.
+While not all wellness brands and fitness businesses require a global community, every company in the health and wellness industry can benefit by incorporating community building into its wellness digital marketing strategies.

 When you’ve got search engine optimization, market segmentation, and targeted messaging in place, you have to figure out how to leverage tried-and-trusted strategies to outdo your competitors and build a bigger brand following.